highbyte/dotnet-6502/docs/systems/oric/overview.md

   ink, paper, character and screen attributes, alternate character sets, inverse and flashing characters, and the three text rows below hires graphics.
 - Avalonia Desktop and Avalonia Browser integration, with ROM and audio configuration.
+- Terminal integration with a 40 &times; 28 glyph-command text display, keyboard input, BASIC copy/paste, virtual tape controls, joystick configuration, and ROM download/selection.
+The Terminal host has no audio or hi-res pixel output.

 ## Not yet implemented